Azure/azqr/README.md

 Supported values are `High`, `Medium`, and `Low`.
 Requested reports are generated before the gate result is returned.

+## Execution isolation and resource limits in shared CI/CD environments

+**Azure Quick Review (azqr)** does not enforce an overall scan timeout or a cap on memory/CPU/disk usage; these must be provided by the host environment.
+When running on shared or multi-tenant CI/CD infrastructure, apply isolation and resource limits at the platform level: use ephemeral/isolated runners (or per-job containers), set explicit CPU/memory limits and job/step timeouts, scope scans with `--subscription-id`, `--resource-group`, `--stages`, and `--filters` instead of scanning an entire tenant in one run, write reports to a job-scoped workspace, and avoid running untrusted code in the same job as the scan.
+See [Execution Isolation and Resource Limits in Shared CI/CD Environments](https://azure.github.io/azqr/docs/usage/#execution-isolation-and-resource-limits-in-shared-cicd-environments) for detailed guidance.

 ## SARIF output

 Generate SARIF 2.1.0 for code-scanning integrations: